Ray Hadley: 2GB

 Hadley's talkback show started in a traditional local community and state-based current affairs format but now includes federal politics.
-His favorite music genre is country (both traditional and modern).
+His favourite music genre is country (both traditional and modern).
 Hadley's opening theme is "Murrumbidgee" by The Wolverines, while the closing theme is the instrumental "Last Date" from country pianist Floyd Cramer.

 Hadley's program from 9am to midday is also broadcast to 4BC Brisbane, 2CC Canberra and stations across regional New South Wales, Queensland and parts of Victoria.
 Some of these stations are part of the Southern Cross Austereo Triple M network and are some of the stations which also broadcast the Continuous Call Team.

 In May 2011 he became the highest-rating radio announcer on Australian radio with 20.1% of the audience, until being beaten by the top rating Ross and John breakfast program on opposite number 3AW in Melbourne a year later.

 On 19 May 2011 Hadley hung up on 7 News reporter Lee Jeloscek during a phone interview.
 Hadley took offence that Jeloscek wanted to correct something he asserted was suggested on-air before the interview began, and Hadley cut off Jeloscek mid-sentence telling his listeners:

 No hang on.
 Whoa, whoa, whoa, whoa, whoa!
 Listen!
 Listen!
 Listen!
 Listen to me!
 Listen to me!
 Listen to me!
 Goodbye Lee.
 You seem to forget, Lee, it's the Ray Hadley morning program...

 Hadley has been credited with discovering Samoan country singer Sam Ah Chookoon aka Mr Cowboy 62 in 2019.

+In November 2024, Hadley announced that he would be retiring from radio after 43 years of service.
+His final morning show will air on 2GB on 13 December 2024.

 Awards

-Hadley has been named the best Radio Sports Broadcaster at the "Rawards" for 8 out of the past 11 years, and was awarded a Medal of the Order of Australia (OAM) in the Queen's Birthday 2002 Honours List for services to rugby league and fund-raising initiatives for charitable organisations.
+Hadley has been named the best Radio Sports Broadcaster at the 'RAWARDS' for 8 out of the past 11 years, and was awarded a Medal of the Order of Australia (OAM) in the Queen's Birthday 2002 Honours List for services to rugby league and fund-raising initiatives for charitable organisations.

 Hadley won an accolade at the 2006 ACRAs (also known as the RAWARDS) for "Best Current Affairs Presenter".
 He won that award again 2009 and became the first radio broadcaster to win both that award and best sports commentator.
 He has won 20 major ACRA Radio awards since 1987.

+In December 2021, Hadley was added to the Sydney Cricket Ground Media Hall of Honour.